liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

    to collect standard-size CPU/NPU legacy-vs-torch drift before larger runs.
 2. Run `scripts/benchmark/acoustic_backend_benchmark.py` with
    `--gradient-processors legacy,torch` on NPU and larger acoustic grids.
+3. Use reduced Marmousi2 `--iterations 10` on NPU as the first real-case multi-iteration gate before considering 100-iteration baselines.
-3. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
+4. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
-4. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
+5. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
-5. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.
+6. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.